 LIS 534 – Information Architecture: Web Design for Usability

-Assignments and Evaluation (Winter 2012)
+Assignments and Evaluation

 Class Contribution

 This represents individual contribution for the benefit of the entire class, and is intended to encourage all students to actively participate in the learning process.
 This includes (but is not limited to): class discussion, small-group interaction, preparatory reading, attendance, attitude, providing additional resources, etc. Comments, criticism, and questions are expected to be relevant to the topic, to reflect preparatory reading on the topic, and are expected to be respectful of other students and the instructor.
 Anticipated absence from class must be communicated to the instructor prior to the class.
-At the end of the course, in class time, you will be given the opportunity to submit a brief self-assessment of class contribution which will be considered when assigning your class contribution marks.
+At the end of the course, you will be given the opportunity to submit a brief self-assessment of class contribution which will be considered when assigning your class contribution marks.

 Usability by example